Qiskit/qiskit-metapackage/docs/terra/quantum_circuits.rst

     circ.draw(output='mpl')

 .. image:: ../images/figures/quantum_circuits_27_0.png
+  :alt: Quantum circuit with 4 qubits, an X gate on the second and third qubits.

 qqubit register :math:`Q_0` is prepared in the state :math:`|10\rangle` and :math:`Q_1` is in the state :math:`|01\rangle` giving a total state